-Planting flowers for bee food is the #1 way you can help both
+Planting flowers for bees and other pollinators is the #1 way you can help both

 Sibrerian Squill (scilla)

-- Mints (keep them contained as they will spread)
+Mints (keep them contained as they will spread)

-- Thyme (both culinary and creeping)
+Thyme (both culinary and creeping)

-- Sunflowers (avoid “pollen-less” varieties, all others are great)
+Sunflowers (avoid “pollen-less” varieties, all others are great)

 Trees & Shrubs:

-- Mountain ash (sorbus)
+Mountain ash (sorbus)

-- Wild Dog Rose
+Wild Dog Rose

 For more information, check out this Pollinator Planting Guide for the Moist Mixed Grasslands, developed by the Pollinator Partnership.

 We also highly recommend Victory Gardens for Bees by Lori Wedienhammer, a tree Bee Enthusiast from BC.